-- (1) A specialized sub-committee has been established within the Internal Control Committee to verify the reliability of financial statements and to deliberate the drafts of the Internal Control Report. - (2) To ensure timely and appropriate disclosure, the Company reports on the contents of disclosures, etc. at the quarterly Information Disclosure Committee, and conducts the effectiveness assessments of the design and implementation of internal controls.
+- (1) A specialized sub-committee has been established within the Internal Control Committee to verify the reliability of financial statements and to deliberate the drafts of the Internal Control Report. - (2) To ensure timely and appropriate disclosure, the Company reports on the contents of disclosures, etc. at the semiannual Securities Report Verification Committee, and conducts the effectiveness assessments of the design and implementation of internal controls.